FrederikBernardo/FootballStats-DISGROUPPROJECT/FootballStats/README.txt

 How to run FootballStats project.
 Assuming python3 and pip3 is installed:

+1. Make the virtual enviornment so you have the folder 'env' in the terminal: virtualenv env

+2. Activation of the virtual env in the terminal: source env/bin/activate

-1. Install requirements in the terminal: pip3 install -r requirements.txt
+3. Install requirements in the terminal: pip3 install -r requirements.txt

+NOTE: Make sure you are on the right file path in the terminal

-3. In app.py, set your own database, username and password.
+4. In app.py, set your own database, username and password.

-3. In 'Initialize.sql' change the directory to the full path of 'goalscorers.csv' and 'results.csv'.
+5. In 'Initialize.sql' change the directory to the absolute path of 'goalscorers.csv' and 'results.csv'.
 NOTE: If this is not run as super-user there might be issues with using COPY within the .SQL file. if this is the case follow the instructions further down.

-4. Initialize the database by running the SQL file in the terminal: psql -d dbname -U user -f sql/Initialize.sql
+6. Initialize the database by running the SQL file in the terminal: psql -d dbname -U user -f sql/Initialize.sql

-5. Activation of the virtual env in the terminal: source env/bin/activate

-6. Run the web application in the terminal: python3 app.py
+7. Run the web application in the terminal: python3 app.py

+8. Copy the URL that appears in the terminal, into your browser and enjoy!

 How to use the web application: